About the grant

 Before you begin

-Note that the application period closes on 25 September 2019
+Note that the application period closed on 25 September 2019

 Read the Cancer Prevention and Screening Research Grant 2019 Guidelines (Word) to confirm eligibility.